d3cr3t/Scrapers/README.md

 A list of files will be created in the **./whakoom/data** folder in JSON format: indexes, serie indexes and issue details.

+In the folder images and images_reduced thru aria and imagemagick processes, images will be stored.